Erroll Garner: Piano career

 Garner began playing piano at the age of three.
-His elder siblings were taught piano by a "Miss Bowman."
+His elder siblings were taught piano by a "Miss Bowman".
 From an early age, Erroll would sit down and play anything she had demonstrated, "just like Miss Bowman", his eldest sister Martha said.
 Garner was self-taught and remained an "ear player" all his life, never learning to read music.
-At age 7, he began appearing on the radio station KDKA in Pittsburgh with a group named the Candy Kids.
-By age 11, he was playing on the Allegheny riverboats.
-In 1937 he joined local saxophonist Leroy Brown.
+At the age of seven, he began appearing on the radio station KDKA in Pittsburgh with a group named the Candy Kids.
+By the age of 11, he was playing on the Allegheny riverboats.
+In 1937, he joined local saxophonist Leroy Brown.

-He played locally in the shadow of Linton Garner, his older brother, also a pianist.
+Garner played locally in the shadow of his older brother Linton, also a pianist.